 Using an online DIY divorce or dissolution service

-There are different types of online divorce or dissolution services on offer (although they are quite rare in Northern Ireland).
+Some companies offer divorce or dissolution services online (although they are rare in Northern Ireland).

-These companies sell different packages, which vary in price and which offer different levels of help.
+These packages vary in price and offer different levels of help.

-You should check what’s on offer: most will simply help you with the divorce or dissolution paperwork, and not with reaching a financial settlement.
+Always check what’s included: most will simply help you with the divorce or dissolution paperwork, and not with reaching a financial settlement.

-To compete, many high street solicitors now offer a fixed fee for a divorce or dissolution and will offer fixed or capped fees to help sort out the finances.
+To compete, many high street solicitors now offer a fixed fee for a divorce or dissolution.
+They will also offer fixed or capped fees to help sort out the finances.

 Warning: if you don’t take any legal advice at all, you and your ex-partner might agree to split your finances in a way that’s very unfair to one partner or hard for one of both of you to stick to – and this might not be obvious at the time you separate.